zioCristia/task-allocation-genetic-algorithm/README.md

 ## How to use the algo
 To start go to 'main.py' and create your environnemnt with uavs, tasks and recharging tasks.
 If needed change the uav's constants inside the 'Uav.py' class.

 In the 'AlgoConstants.py' there are the mains constants used by the algorithm, change them for your needs.
+Some variables are also under the 'Uav.py' class.

-Run the 'main.py' to run the genetic algorithm.
+Run the 'simpleScenario.py' to run the genetic algorithm with a simple example or try the complexScenarioA or B scripts to test its limits.

 ## Next steps:
 The following are the next steps to do on the algorithm, with no particular order, and in my personal opinion: